Real-time hybrid testing using iterative control for periodic oscillations: Methodology -- Hybrid-testing without direct feedback

 Representing the steady-state solutions by their Fourier coefficients allows us to transform this into an algebraic problem where the error vector $\boldmath{\Phi}$ is defined by the difference of the corresponding Fourier coefficients

-\newtext{Here, $A_k^* = (A_1^*, \ldots, A_N^*)^\text{T}$ and $B_k^* = (B_1^*, \ldots, B_N^*)^\text{T}$ are the Fourier coefficients of the control target.
+{Here, $A_k^* = (A_1^*, \ldots, A_N^*)^\text{T}$ and $B_k^* = (B_1^*, \ldots, B_N^*)^\text{T}$ are the Fourier coefficients of the control target.
 The Fourier coefficients corresponding to the physical displacement $(A_k, B_k)$ and the numerical displacement $(\alpha_k, \beta_k)$ are both functions of $(A_k^*, B_k^*)$, defined implicitly through the behaviour of the physical substructure.
 Each time a new control target is set, the hybrid experiment equilibrates and new values for $(A_k, B_k)$ and $(\alpha_k, \beta_k)$ are measured.} This error vector $\Phi$ is already suitable for ensuring the synchronous motion of the physical and the numerical 3\textsuperscript{rd} storeys for a constant set of system parameters.

 If the frequency response of the structure is a well-defined function (i.e. single valued) with respect to a system parameter of interest (e.g., the forcing frequency), the parameter domain can be swept to determine the overall behaviour.
-However, in the presence of weak nonlinearity hysteresis loops may form leading to a multi-valued frequency response.
-As such, we improve on this basic strategy by adding the pseudo arclength condition to the zero problem is Eq.\eqref{eq:fcoeff}.
-The pseudo-arclength method is a standard continuation strategy in numerical bifurcation analysis \cite{Seydel}, and can be employed by considering the extended error vector
+However, in the presence of weak nonlinearity hysteresis loops may form leading to a multi-valued frequency response. \newtext{In this case, pseudo-arclength continuation can be applied directly to the hybrid experiment, see for example~\cite{Barton2017}, in which the solution curve is re-parameterised by the (pseudo) arclength rather than using the forcing frequency.
+The addition of the pseudo-arclength condition means that the forcing frequency is treated as another unknown that is solved for as part of the continuation process, and so during solving the experiment will be run for varying values of the forcing frequency.
+This enables solution curves to be tracked through the fold points, which give rise to multi-valued responses.}

+\newtext{Since pseudo-arclength continuation is not required for the implementation of the iterative hybrid testing approach, we leave a detailed explanation of the method to excellent textbooks such as~\cite{Seydel}.
+Alternatively, there are off-the-shelf software packages such as \textsc{CoCo}~\citep{Dankowicz2013} and BifurcationKit.jl~\citep{Veltz2020} that implement pseudo-arclength continuation already.}